Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models: Illustrations and applications

-This effect is captured in the ZINB-BART fit.
-The first row of Figure~\ref{fig:patent-logodds} displays summaries of the posterior over $\logit[1-\omega(\x)]$.
-In the leftmost plot the solid center line is the {\em partial dependence} (PD) function \citep{Friedman2001-vb} defined as \beq \hat{f_j}(t) = \frac{1}{n}\sum_{i=1}^n {\logit[1-\omega(\tilde \x_i)]}, \eeq where $\tilde x_{ik} = x_{ik}$ for $k\neq j$ and $x_{ij}=t$.
+The first row of Figure~\ref{fig:patent-logodds} displays summaries of the posterior over $\logit[1-\omega(\x)]$, the log-odds of the conditional probability of an excess zero.
+In the leftmost plot the solid center line is the {\em partial dependence} (PD) function \citep{Friedman2001-vb} defined as \beq \hat{f_j}(t) = \frac{1}{n}\sum_{i=1}^n {\logit[1-\omega(\tilde \x_i)]},\nonumber \eeq where $\tilde x_{ik} = x_{ik}$ for $k\neq j$ and $x_{ij}=t$.
 Here the $j^{th}$covariate is year.
 As suggested by \cite{Goldstein2015-cj}, we also plot a 10\% sample of the individual response functions $f(\tilde\x_i)$, with dots indicating the actual year (PD plots alone can be misleading in the presence of interactions).
 The middle plot centers each of the curves at their 1980 value, which makes the interaction apparent: Recent biopharm patents are more likely to have excess zeros than non-biopharm patents.
 The rightmost plot displays mean-centered PD functions computed across the sample (in gray) and separately for biopharm/non-biopharm patents.
-On average, older biopharm patents are {\em less} likely to have excess zeros than contemporaneous non-biopharm patents.
-The pattern is reversed for recent patents.
-The second row of Figure~\ref{fig:patent-logodds} shows the same set of plots for $\log[\mu(\x_i)]$, where no such pattern is apparent.
+The slope is much steeper for biopharm patents, indicating that the age of the patent is a more important factor for biopharm than non-biopharm patents.
+While we lack the means to do a formal hypothesis test, we can perform a crude ``placebo test'' by checking for this pattern in the mean of the negative binomial component, where it is not suggested by subject matter considerations.
+The second row of Figure~\ref{fig:patent-logodds} shows the same set of plots for $\log[\mu(\x_i)]$, where indeed no such pattern is apparent.